 ```

-Here, we use the clean_names() function from the janitor package to make the variable names easier to work.
+Here, we use the clean_names() function from the janitor package to make the variable names easier to work with.
 We then add a participant_id variable using the row_number() function, which adds a consecutively increasing number to each row.
 (I also make it a character using the as.character() function.)
 Next, I change several variable names with rename() before finally using mutate() to make the age variable into a data structure known as a factor; doing so will make sure the age variable shows up in the right order in our charts.
 I then use relocate() to put participant_id before the age variable.
 We can now take a look at our survey_data_clean data frame using the glimpse() function again:

 #> Rows: 5